-Prior to the LNG-C MATTHEW grounding, the impacted reef site was topographically complex, with high and low relief areas and spur-and-groove reef formations.
-After the grounding, the tops of the spurs were flattened to a very uniform level with very little or no topographic complexity especially in areas designated as flat in Figure 5.
-The sand channels between the grooves were filled with boulders, corals and debris that had broken off during the grounding.
-High relief areas will not recover to their original community structure without proactive restoration to encourage reef development (NOAA, 2002b; Rinkevich, 2005).
-Damaged spur-and-groove habitat will not recover rapidly to its former state and may not recover at all without substantial restorative engineering (Precht el al., 2001).
-Emergency Restoration was designed to restore the topographic complexity that had been present on the tops of the spurs.
-This was accomplished by removing the broken pieces of reef and corals that had been knocked into the sand channels and bringing them back up onto the tops of the spurs.
+Prior to the T/V PORT STEWART grounding, the impacted reef site was topographically complex, with high and low relief areas.
+After the grounding, the impacted areas were flattened to a very uniform level with very little or no topographic complexity especially in areas designated as "Flattened Bottom" in Figure 4.
+The Emergency Restoration was designed to restore the topographic complexity that had been present.
+This was accomplished by removing the broken pieces of reef and corals that had been knocked into the sand channels and bringing them back up onto the top of the reef and bringing in 15m of limestone from a local quarry.
 These pieces were then stabilized using Portland cement, rebar and cement nails.
-Structures that were created using this method ranged in size from $1-20~{\rm m}^2$.
-Emergency Restoration efforts were able to return rugosity (a measure of topographic complexity) in the impacted areas to within 10% of the unimpacted reference areas adjacent to the site.
+Structures that were created using this method ranged in size from $1 - 20 \text{ m}^2$ .
+Emergency Restoration efforts were able to return rugosity (a measure of topographic complexity) in the impacted areas to within 10% of the un-impacted reference areas adjacent to the site.
 In order to estimate topographic complexity, measurements were performed to measure the Rugosity Index (RI).
 RI is the ratio between the total length of a chain and the length of the same chain when molded to a reef surface (Aronson et al., 1994; Knudby and LeDrew, 2007).
 A perfectly flat surface has an RI of 1.
 Higher numbers indicate a greater degree of architectural complexity.
 Measurements focus on the structural complexity of the reef substrate and do not include octocorals.
 Measurements using a 10m chain were conducted in the reference areas surrounding the impact and compared with measurements in restored areas throughout the Emergency Restoration.